berkeracir/ceng501/project/README.md

 I/Q samples are from the time-domain and its frequency-domain information is obtained by applying STFT.

-One of the unmentioned information was about input size and this was one of the hardest part in this project.
-Generated I/Q data is complex number; therefore, it's real part (I) and imaginary part (Q) is split such that one segment is in the shape of `512, 2`
+One of the unmentioned information is about input size and this was one of the hardest part of this project.
+Generated I/Q data is a complex number; therefore, it's real part (I) and imaginary part (Q) is split such that one segment can be in the shape of `(512,)` or `(2, 512)`.

 ## 2.2.
 My interpretation